Gassandrid/ewan.my/content/Notes/Artificial Intelligence/Uniform Manifold Approximation and Projection.md

   - "[[Principle Component Analysis]]"
 ---

 **Uniform Manifold Approximation and Projection(UMAP)**, much like [[T-distributed stochastic neighbor embedding|t-SNE]], has the goal of modeling the distances between points in high-dimensional space in a lower-dimensional space, while preserving local structure.
-However, UMAP is generally faster and scales better to large datasets compared to t-SNE, while also preserving more of the global structure of the data.
+However, UMAP is generally faster and scales better to large datasets compared to [[T-distributed stochastic neighbor embedding|t-SNE]], while also preserving more of the global structure of the data.
 It does this by attemping to build a graph model instead of a gaussian like SNE.

 Unlike both [[Principle Component Analysis]] and [[T-distributed stochastic neighbor embedding]], UMAP has an exceptional ability to preserve the structure of the data in a way where you can understand the higher dimensional shape.
 A great example is mapping a 3d point cloud of a familiar object (like a mammoth) to $\mathbb{R}^2$: